FRAX Fracture Risk Calculator

 Are you currently taking glucocorticoids?

-Have you been diagnosed with rheumatoid arthritis?
+Have you been screen ford with rheumatoid arthritis?

 Do you have a condition associated with secondary osteoporosis?